-• The Transportation Department
+The Transportation Department

 The Transportation department is responsible for planning, designing, funding, building, operating and maintaining all roads, bridges, and transportation facilities within the unincorporated County territory.
-In road maintenance alone, the scope of services totals more than 2,100 miles.
+In road maintenance alone, the scope of services totals more than 2,265 miles of paved roads and over 200 miles of unpaved roads, 108 bridges and 570 traffic signals, 420 of those for incorporated cities.
 The Department focuses on the priorities of improving safety, maintaining existing roads and bridges, and enhancing roadway capacity to keep up with population growth.

-For more information, please visit: https://rctlma.org/trans
+For more information, please visit: https://trans.rctlma.org/

-Unique Divisions within TMLA:
+Unique Divisions within TLMA

-TMLA Aviation
+TLMA Aviation